Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 the ground, and in medium or dense forests they have concealment as well.

+### Other Forest Terrain Elements
-**Other Forest Terrain Elements:** Fallen logs generally stand about 3 feet high and provide cover just as low walls do.
+Fallen logs generally stand about 3 feet high and provide cover just as low walls do.
 They cost 5 feet of movement to cross.
 Forest streams are generally 5 to 10 feet wide and no more than 5 feet deep.
 Pathways wind through most forests, allowing